 In between long hikes and tours, I stayed at the Valley Hostel.
 Hostels can be hit or miss, but I loved my stay there and would absolutely check in again.
 That said, Lauterbrunnen has a host of other overnight options that are a bit plusher as well.

-Hotel Silberhorn takes the cake because of its great views, notable amenities like a sun terrace and free breakfast, and the unique bedrooms.
+Hotel Silberhorn takes the cake because of its great views, notable amenities like a sun terrace and free breakfast, and unique bedrooms.
 Hotel Oberland is another winner because it’s attached to one of the finest restaurants in Lauterbrunnen, Restaurant Oberland.
 In addition to the stellar hotel restaurant, Hotel Oberland offers competitive rates.

 No matter where you’re going next, Lauterbrunnen is an ethereal, mountainous escape from the hustle and bustle of life.
 Consider a stop there the next time you’re in Europe!

 Planning a trip to Switzerland?
 The Lake Geneva region of the country is not to be missed.
 Zurich, near the border of Germany and Switzerland, is only 80 miles northeast of Lauterbrunnen.
 Or, if you’re on your way to France, pencil in some time in Bern, Switzerland’s charming capital city.
 No matter where you travel in the country, stunning destinations abound!